When To Use Vitamin C Serum: The Best Time To Apply

 Vitamin C serum is generally safe for all skin types and can be used daily.

-Those with sensitive skin should start with every-other-day use and increase gradually.
+Those with sensitive skin should start with every-other-day use and increase slowly.

-Always wear SPF 30+ when using vitamin C—it enhances protection and prevents new dark spots.
+Always wear SPF 30+ when using vitamin C — it boosts protection and prevents new dark spots.

-Why Morning Application Is Best for Vitamin C Serum
+Why Morning Is Best for Vitamin C Serum

-Vitamin C (L-ascorbic acid) is a potent antioxidant that neutralizes free radicals generated by UV exposure, pollution, and environmental stressors.
-These free radicals cause oxidative damage leading to premature aging, dark spots, and collagen breakdown.
+Vitamin C is a strong antioxidant that fights free radicals from UV rays, pollution, and other stressors.
+These free radicals cause early aging, dark spots, and skin damage over time.

-When applied in the morning before sun exposure, vitamin C provides ongoing protection throughout the day.
-It doesn't replace sunscreen—instead, it works alongside SPF to provide enhanced photoprotection.
+When applied in the morning before sun exposure, vitamin C provides ongoing defense all day.
+It does not replace sunscreen — instead, it works alongside SPF for stronger protection.

 Understanding the difference between brightening and whitening helps set expectations.
-Vitamin C brightens by fading dark spots and evening tone—it doesn't change your natural skin color.
+Vitamin C brightens by fading dark spots and evening tone — it does not change your natural skin color.

 The Science Behind Vitamin C Timing

-Why mornings matter: UV radiation generates reactive oxygen species (free radicals) in your skin throughout the day.
-Vitamin C donates electrons to neutralize these free radicals before they can damage DNA and collagen.
+Why mornings matter: UV rays create free radicals in your skin throughout the day.
+Vitamin C neutralizes these free radicals before they can harm DNA and collagen.

-Vitamin C also may help regulate tyrosinase (the enzyme that produces melanin), making it effective for fading dark spots regardless of when you apply it.
-For brightening alone, nighttime works fine—but for protection, morning is superior.
+Vitamin C also may help regulate the enzyme that produces melanin.
+This makes it effective for fading dark spots no matter when you apply it.
+For brightening alone, nighttime works fine — but for defense, morning is better.

 Step-by-Step: When and How to Apply Vitamin C Serum